moyni/moyni.github.io/about.markdown

 # talks & panels

 I really enjoy public speaking, both giving talks and taking part in panels or Q&As.
-I have been described as "lively" and "quite direct", both as positives!
+I have been described as "lively" and "quite direct".

 Previously:
 * Demystifying the Hiring Process *Culturevist*